serverStarting the server

 An oversimplified representation of the "network structure" of CloudVoxel.

 CloudVoxel does not support HTTPS built-in because NextJS doesn't.
-You'll have to use a reverse proxy such as NGINX to handle the HTTPS certification.
-You can find many tutorials online like this one.
+You'll have to use a reverse proxy such as NGINXarrow-up-right to handle the HTTPS certification.
+You can find many tutorials online like this onearrow-up-right.

 When using this example config, don't forget to change the client_max_body_size value to allow smaller or bigger file uploads!